 The stevia plant contains several steviol glycoside compounds that lend stevia leaf its sweetening power.
 These include[*]:

 - Rebaudioside C

 A small amount of stevioside or rebaudioside A goes a long way.
-Despite having no calories, pound for pound they’re much sweeter than sugar.
+Despite having no calories, pound for pound they’re much sweeter than natural sugar.

 One common concern with non-caloric sweeteners — stevia included — is that they can trick your body into a glycemic response, causing a spike in blood sugar.
 However, this isn’t the case with stevia.

 In fact, supplementation with stevia extract has been shown to improve the blood sugar response, making stevia supplementation a promising therapy for diabetes[*].
-More on that later.

-- Stevia lowers blood sugar
+- Stevia can lower blood sugar levels

-- Stevia improves insulin response
+- Stevia may improve insulin response

 Since ketosis is governed by blood sugar and insulin, it follows that these metabolic improvements would likely enhance, not prevent, the production of ketones.

 The benefits of stevia, however, go well beyond the maintenance of ketosis.